Highway (2014 Hindi film): Plot

 Veera Tripathi is the sheltered daughter of Manik Kumar Tripathi, a rich Delhi-based business tycoon.
 One day before her wedding, she goes on a drive with Vinay, her fiancé whom she does not love, and is abducted from a petrol station off a highway while Vinay sits in the car convulsed with fear.
 The abductors start to panic when they find out her father has links to the government.
 However, Mahabir Bhati, one of the assertive abductors, is willing to do whatever it takes to see it through.

 The men continuously move Veera through different cities to avoid being tracked by police.
+Initially, Mahabir wants to get ransom for Veera and then sell her off to a brothel.
 Eventually, when the police forcefully search the truck, Veera hides, much to her own surprise.
 She concludes she loves the journey and does not want to return to her family.
 As the days pass, Veera finds peace and newfound freedom, confusing and frustrating Mahabir.
 Veera becomes comfortable with her captors and even confides in Mahabir that she was sexually abused by her uncle as a nine-year-old multiple times.
 She views the abduction as a blessing in disguise since she finally has the chance to experience life and find herself.
+Yet Mahabir, avoiding his feelings, is persistent to shove Veera into prostitution after receiving ransom.
 Slowly, she unravels Mahabir's story and learns his father continually abused both him when he was a young child and his mother, who was used as a sex slave by rich landlords.
 Mahabir escaped and never returned.